Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Luckly, the Wither Boss itself only spawns if you summon it.

-His the Wither Skeletons.
-They are some horrific amalgamation of the Zombie, the Skeleton and the Enderman, inflict the Wither status effect, and can kill you within three hits on Medium.
+The Wither Skeletons.
+They are some horrific amalgamation of the Zombie, the Skeleton and the Enderman (three-block tall black skeletons that always wield swords), inflict the Wither status effect, and can kill you within three hits on Medium.
 Unlike the Wither, they are regular mobs in the Nether, and they're aggressive.
-They also rarely drop Wither Skulls, used to summon the Wither Boss.
+They also rarely drop Wither Skeleton Skulls, used to summon the Wither Boss.
 Have fun.

 The 1.4 "Pretty Scary Update" updated the sounds of mobs.
 By far the worst is the Endermen.
 If you anger one, they make a horrific mix of a growl and a scream, and it always sounds as if they're right next to you (Which, thanks to their teleporting ability, they probably will be.)
 Hearing it is bad enough.
 Hearing it out of no-where after looking into a pitch-dark cave is pants-wetting.

-The noise they make when you stare at them as of 1.4 is pretty dang frightening too.
+Their "stare" sound.
+Dear Notch, their "stare" sound.
 It combines a sinister growl, static, and what sounds like a plane taking off in the most horrifying way possible.
-Hearing it on its own is scary.
-Hearing it in the game is terrifying, especially when you aren't expecting it.
+Hearing a recording of it is scary enough.
+Hearing it in-game is terrifying, especially when you aren't expecting it.

 1.4 also changed a lot of the mob noises, so the skeleton's noise is now considerably more rattly, and the creepers now have a hiss that's somehow worse.
 Plus their explosion is even louder.